-The blockchain division of global social trading platform eToro launched a crypto exchange for pro traders.
+The blockchain division of global social trading platform eToro has launched a cryptocurrency exchange for pro traders, a press release shared with Cointelegraph on Tuesday, April 16, states.

 EToroX claims to be a secure a secure and fully regulated trading venue.
 As for now, the platform offers 37 trading pairs, with the ability to convert six cryptocurrencies to fiat, such as the dollar, euro and Swiss franc.